Hoffman La Roche Biotechnology Plant Expansion, Penzberg, Upper Bavaria

 The new plant has provided approximately 150 jobs for qualified personnel in office, laboratory and production work as well as biologists, microbiologists, biochemists, biotechnologist, chemist and biological/chemical technical assistants.

 The investment for the new facility was estimated at $290m (approximately €186m) over a three-year period.
-Products from the new plant will include the active substance Trastuzumab (Herceptin) for the treatment of cancer of the breast.
-Penzberg is now the primary site outside the US for the biotech production of Trastuzumab and will produce Herceptin for an additional 100,000 patients per year.
+Products from the plant include the active substance trastuzumab (Herceptin) for the treatment of breast cancer.
+Penzberg is now the primary site outside the US for the biotech production of trastuzumab and will produce Herceptin for an additional 100,000 patients per year.

 Trastuzumab is the active ingredient of Herceptin that is believed to act in one of three ways: it may block tumour cell growth by binding to the HER2-positive cancer cells and blocking them from dividing; it may attach to the HER2-positive cancer cells and signal the body’s immune system to destroy the cell; it may work in conjunction with chemotherapy agents such as paclitaxel to destroy HER2-positive cancer cells.